ryancanton/DO_NOT_USE/README.md

-# babe_whats_for_dinner
+# Babe, What's For Dinner?

+## Project Overview

-Application that allows users to input ingredients they have on hand and return recipes from a recipe API that include all of those ingredients.
+**_Babe, What's For Dinner?_** is an application that allows users to input ingredients they have on hand to return recipes that include all of those ingredients.

-If user has MOST ingredients on hand, app will return other recipes ordered by number of missing ingredients and indicate what ingredients are missing plus cost of those ingredients from grocery store API
+If a user has MOST ingredients on hand, **_Babe, What's For Dinner?_** will return other recipes ordered by the number of missing ingredients, indicate which ingredients are missing, and the cost of those ingredients from Kroger / King Soopers.

-User creates an account, has dashboard which allows them to save recipes.
+When a user creates an account, they are provided their own **_Babe, What's For Dinner?_** dashboard which allows them to save recipes.

-# Setup and Installation
+## Setup and Installation

 From your terminal, run: